Day Trips | Weekend Birding Events | Scheduled Tours | Customised Tours | Birding Courses |

 Zaagkuildrift and Kgomo-Kgomo - our top Summer, Autumn and Winter birding Destination ?

 (adapted from our coverage of this area in the Chamberlain Guide to Birding Gauteng p109-114)

 By Etienne Marais.
-One of our favourite localities for all round excellent birding, This area really deliverd in 2010 and continues to deliver great birded into the winter.
+One of our favourite localities for all round excellent birding, This always delivers great birded into the winter.
 This locality is just 80km from Pretoria and 115 km (1 hour 10 minutes) from O.R.
 Tambo International Airport.

 The rather modest looking stretch of gravel road is reached just north of the hamlet of Pienaarsriver and starts with wide open grassy plains.
 It roughly follows the Pienaars river for 25km taking one through a mosaic of acacia woodland.
 This Acacia woodland is very rich in birds and the area offers a big diversity of both resident and migrant species.
 After 25km the road descends onto an expansive flat area, and there the Kgomo-kgomo floodplain begins.

 While the area is undoubtedly at it's best in summer, Nevertheless, good birding is possible throughout the year, e.g. the winter months are great for waxbills and specials like Southern Pied Babbler, Crimson-breasted Shrike and Barred Wren-warbler are more confiding and dry-country vagrants such as Lark-like Bunting may be present.
 Of interest to photographers (or birders with cameras) is that many of the waxbills and other seed-eaters are easier to find and photograph in winter as they are attracted to the more limited water-sources.
 A typical winter day outing can produce around 100 species.
 Species which you can see in winter include: